police officer body worn body camera

 Video depicting eos by Utility cameras (formerly BodyWorn) and AvailWeb systems (now Polaris by Utility).

-In addition, BodyWorn by Utility’s (now eos by Utility) patent makes it the only company to securely mount body cameras inside the uniforms.
+In addition, BodyWorn by Utility’s (now EOS by Utility) patent makes it the only company to securely mount body cameras inside the uniforms.
 This type of mounting enables cameras to remain stable and secure with no chance of being stolen or knocked off during an incident.

 “We’re living in interesting times when it’s necessary to bridge the gap between social issues and the evolution of policing in America.
 BodyWorn is positioned ‘best in class’ to meet the needs of this progression,” Jason Dombkowski.